-There are tons of possibilities (see my list of 125+ ways to make extra money) when it comes to side hustles, but not all of them offer the same potential.
+There are tons of possibilities when it comes to side hustles (see my list of 150+ side hustle ideas), but not all of them offer the same potential.
 While there are several side hustles that I really like and often recommend to others, my favorite side hustle is definitely blogging.

 → Related reading: How I’ve Made Over $1 Million Blogging

 In this article, I’d like to share 11 reasons why blogging is a great opportunity if you’re looking to make some money on the side, and to have the opportunity to turn it into something bigger in the future.

 If you’re ready to start your own blog, please see my article How to Start a Blog that will walk you through the simple process of getting it set up.